julien-lafont/protoless/README.md

 > A type-safe and schema-free Protobuf library for Scala

-protoless is a [Protobuf 3](https://developers.google.com/protocol-buffers/docs/proto3) serialization library in **Scala** for JVM, based on automatic type class derivation to perfectly fit with your models.
+protoless is a [Protobuf 3](https://developers.google.com/protocol-buffers/docs/proto3) serialization library in **Scala** for JVM, based on automatic type class derivation to perfectly fit your models.

 The type class derivation approach allows to generate `type-safe` [Encoders](https://julien-lafont.github.io/protoless/api/io/protoless/Decoder.html) and [Decoders](https://julien-lafont.github.io/protoless/api/io/protoless/Encoder.html) at `compile-time` for your own models,